 Remote Patient Monitoring (RPM)

 RPM is critical for managing the care of aging adults with chronic and acute conditions because it enables clinicians to remotely monitor and analyze their condition from the comfort and familiarity of their homes.
 Remote monitoring devices help ensure patients have continuous access to their care teams, treatment plans, and personal health data.

 Equipped with the patient’s critical health information, healthcare providers can make more informed clinical decisions, provide better diagnoses, identify problems earlier, and deliver more personalized care and treatment.
 RPM helps mitigate concerns about the “black box” situation of the home by allowing providers to have a more holistic view of their patient’s health and enabling more comprehensive and preventative care.

 A cost-utility analysis published in the Journal of American Medicine Association (JAMA) highlighted exciting new research that suggested remote monitoring could potentially be associated with 87% fewer hospitalizations, 77% fewer deaths and reduced per-patient costs of $11,472 over standard care and gains of 0.013 quality-adjusted life-years.3

 Activity and Mobility Monitoring

-Technologies such as PERS, medication monitoring, and RPM have been proven to effectively reduce unnecessary hospitalizations while improving care and extending independence.
+Technologies such as PERS, medication monitoring, and RPM have been proven to help reduce unnecessary hospitalizations and improve care while enabling seniors to safely age in place.
 These solutions empower healthcare organizations and clinicians to go beyond delivering traditional episodic care to providing truly preventative care that leads to earlier interventions, better outcomes and lower costs.
 Most importantly, connective health keeps aging and vulnerable populations healthier, so they can continue living independently and well at home.